 The dynamic town of Legnica is mostly known as a minor industrial centre with several copper processing plants.
 It has over 100,000 inhabitants, being the third largest city of the province.
-Legnica is also visited as a transit town with the A4 Motorway and E65 running through it.
+Legnica is also visited as a transit town with the A4 Motorway (with easy access to Krakow excursions) and E65 running through it.

 However, Legnica also has many historical sights that are traces of its long history.
 Among them, the most interesting are the Medieval castle and Lubiaz Abbot House, which hosts the Musuem of Copper.
 There are also many old churches, including St. John’s, St. Peter’s and Paul’s and St. Mary’s.
 The Old Town district of Legnica has a nice market square with a Baroque Town Hall in its middle.
 Another noteworthy building is the Jesuits’ College.

-Legnica is situated in the Lower Silesian Province, some 60 km west of Wroclaw.
+Legnica is situated in the Lower Silesian Province, it takes about an hour of driving to make a trip to Wroclaw.
 The area of the town is crossed by three rivers: the Kaczawa, the Czarna Woda and the Wierzbak.